As a young man, out with the raucous crowd of youth,

 Some returned the glances

-from under brows of salt and pepper lace.
+from under salt & pepper brows.

 May be the colour had washed some from their irises,

-but their lamps burned all the more brightly.
+but they burned all the more brightly.

 All the more knowingly.